johnsonandjohnson/Bodiless-JS/packages/bodiless-search/README.md

 ```

-Here, `SimpleSearchBox` and `SimpleSearchResult` are exported as site level components for page renderring.
+Here, `SimpleSearchBox` and `SimpleSearchResult` are exported as site level components for search renderring.
 Site builder will need to add them on pages that require search feature.
 For example, to display the search box on page header, `SimpleSearchBox` can be added to `src/components/Layout/header.tsx`,

 ```